AdobeDocs/express-add-ons-docs/src/pages/references/addonsdk/index.md

 ### Add-on SDK Module Import
-The Add-on SDK is available as a hosted JavaScript module on the Adobe CDN.
+The add-on SDK is available as a hosted JavaScript module on the Adobe CDN.
 It's referenced with an `import` statement in either an HTML `<script>` tag or in the list of `import` statements in the JavaScript source.
 However, you don't need to worry about adding this reference if you used the CLI to create your add-on project, since **it will already be imported for you**, and the location it was placed will depend on the `template` you chose.
 The following sections show how it's imported into different file types for reference.

 #### Import into HTML file
 To use the SDK from an HTML file, simply include a link to it in a `<script>` tag with the `type=module` attribute on it to ensure everything is initialized properly.